 - Receiving Patients: Welcoming old and new patients with empathy and warmth is a crucial skill to master for all medical assistants.
 If your patients can trust you, they learn to trust the medical establishment as well, without doubts and thinking.

 - Triaging Patients: Deciding which patients should go in first to see the doctor or which one’s need to get tests done most urgently, MAs need to make these decisions swiftly and accurately.
-Thus, you must possess the skills to analyze urgency needs and triage patients fairly and effectively.
+Thus, you must possess the skills to analyze urgent needs and triage patients fairly and effectively.

 - Patient Care in Ambulatory Environments: MAs do work in emergency ambulatory settings too.
 It is imperative for an aspiring medical assistant to learn how to take proper care of patients in these ambulatory environments.
 The techniques and functions do differ in specific parameters, and you must ace patient care and interaction skills under these circumstances also.